aseprite/api/api/properties.md

 Some important points:

-* The given `pluginKey` must be equal to `publisher/name`, where `name` is the name of the plugin, and `publisher` the name/ID of the author of this extension (e.g. GitHub username).
-These values are specified in the `package.json` file of the [plugin](plugin.md#plugin)
+* The given `pluginKey` must be equal to `publisher/name`, where `name` is the name of the plugin, and `publisher` is the name/ID of the author of this extension (e.g., GitHub username).
+These values are specified in the `package.json` file of the [plugin](plugin.md#plugin).
 * The syntax `object.properties(pluginKey, { ... })` is used to set
-  all the properties related to the extension in the given `object`
+  all the properties related to the extension in the given `object`.
-* Using a `pluginKey=""` is exactly the same as accessing the user-defined properties
+* Using a `pluginKey=""` is exactly the same as accessing the user-defined properties.